developments-Sakib/developments-Sakib/README.md

 **Research Assistant, University of Washington – BUET Air Pollution Research Project** Civil Engineering graduate, CUET · Dhaka, Bangladesh

 I want to make the world greener, and I've chosen emissions modelling as the way to do it.
-My work sits where air pollution, transport, and data meet, and I'm preparing for a PhD in transportation engineering.
+My work sits where air pollution, transport, and data meet.

 ---